Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Michigan State's games this season have gone over 51.5 points four of six times.
+- Michigan State and its opponents have gone over the current 48.5-point total in four of six games this season.

-- Saturday's total is nine points lower than the two team's combined 60.5 points per game average.
+- The two teams combine to average 60.5 points per game, 12.0 more than the total in this contest.

-- These two squads combine to allow 47.5 points per game, four fewer than this contest's over/under.
+- These two squads combine to allow 47.5 points per game, 1.0 fewer than this contest's over/under.

-- The average total in Spartans games this season is 54.2, 2.7 points above Saturday's total of 51.5.
+- The Spartans and their opponents have scored an average of 54.2 points per game in 2021, 5.7 more than Saturday's total.

 Michigan State Stats and Trends

-- Michigan State has four wins against the spread in six games this year.

-- This season, the Spartans have one against the spread win in two games as a favorite of 4.5 points or more.
+- The Spartans have covered the spread once this season when favored by 4.5 points or more (in two chances).

-- Michigan State's games this year have gone over the total in three out of six opportunities (50%).
+- Michigan State's games this year have hit the over on three of six set point totals (50%).

-- Michigan State is 4-0-1 against the spread and 5-0 overall this season when the team scores more than 28.2 points.
+- Michigan State is 4-0-1 against the spread and 5-0 overall in games when it puts up more than 28.2 points.

 - Michigan State is 4-0-1 against the spread and 5-0 overall when the team piles up more than 351.6 yards.

-- The Spartans have turned the ball over five times this season, one fewer than the Hoosiers have forced (6).
+- This year, the Spartans have five turnovers, one fewer than the Hoosiers have takeaways (6).

 - Find the latest spread and moneyline odds for Michigan State at SISportsbook.